 How Did Target Corporation Transform Their Merchandising?

-After experiencing their first quarterly sales decline in six years, Target applied rigorous 80/20 analysis to their product mix in 2023.
-Their analysis revealed that 30% of SKUs generated less than 1% of profits while consuming 40% of shelf space.
+After its first quarterly sales decline in six years, Target applied rigorous 80/20 analysis to its product mix in 2023, finding that 30% of SKUs generated less than 1% of profits while consuming 40% of shelf space.
+It then eliminated thousands of unprofitable SKUs while improving overall performance metrics.

 Implementation Approach